 State of emergency: A declaration made by the governor of a state because a disaster is occurring or about to occur.
 Allows the governor to quickly direct funds to protect the public during a crisis.

-Tocilizumab ( Actemra ): an immunosuppressant used to treat rheumatoid arthritis and is being used in trials to treat COVID-19.
+Tocilizumab (Actemra): an immunosuppressant used to treat rheumatoid arthritis and is being used in trials to treat COVID-19.
 The coronavirus appears to trigger an overactive immune response in some people, doing a lot of damage to organs and increasing the risk of death.
-THis drug is being used o clinical trials to counter tat response.
+This drug is being used in clinical trials to counter that response.

-Vaccine: A kind of medicine that prevents disease by training your body’s immune system to fight a germ that it’s never come into contact with before.
+Vaccine: Prevents disease by training your body’s immune system to fight a germ that it’s never come into contact with before.

-Variant: It means a change or alteration in the original.
+Variant: A change or alteration in the original.
 In the case of the coronavirus, a variant is a mutation in which the original virus has taken on new characteristics.